You are currently viewing an archived version of the Ferris catalog.

 Nursing Informatics: The area of nursing informatics is a growing specialty that many nurses are recognizing as an area of marked career growth in the past few years.
 This new practice area addresses the burgeoning need for experts who have a health care background, such as nursing, to manage the continuous expansion of information technology in the health care setting.
 The use of technology in the storage, dissemination and utilization of patient data has become a constantly evolving challenge for the health care industry.

-To be eligible for the program you must be a graduate of a bachelor program with a GPA of 3.0 or higher, hold a current RN license, and submit a writing sample, three letters of reference, a curriculum vitae or resume, official transcripts and a completed application form.
+To be eligible for the program you must be a graduate of a bachelor program with a GPA of 3.0 or higher, hold a current RN license, and submit a writing sample, three letters of reference, a curriculum vitae or resume, official transcripts, and a completed application form.
+It is recommended that applicants have two years of experience in nursing, but this is not required.

 Graduation requires a minimum of 3.0 GPA.
 Students must earn a grade of 2.0 or better in each program course (No more than two courses with a "C" or lower.)
 Completion of all coursework and professional portfolio is required within a 5 year time limit.